 Healthy and very easy to make.
 Just use baby carrots, cucumbers, and a broccoli floret to shape your pumpkin.
 You can use small dip containers for the eyes and nose.
 That’s it!
 No cooking required and ready in less than 5 minutes.
 It is the perfect healthy finger food idea for your Halloween party.

 If you want more ideas for finger foods, you can always make homemade crackers.
-Check out this recipe Homemade Cheddar Cheese Crackers and make them with only 4 ingredients.
+Check out this recipe for Homemade Cheddar Cheese Crackers and make them with only 4 ingredients.
 They are super easy to make and my kids really love them.
-I have a gluten free version that is great too.
+I have a gluten-free version that is great too.
 Use Halloween cutters to make it more fun.

 - Set of 6 tinplated steel miniature Halloween themed/shaped cookie cutters

 - Includes: Bat, Pumpkin, Owl, Moon, Cat, and Flying Witch, all approximately 1.5" to 1.75" in size

 - High-quality cutters cut through a variety of doughs easily and can also be used on sandwiches, fondant or craft clay - don't limit your imagination!